All the best beaches in Costa Rica are right here on our list. Discover which part of Costa Rica has the best beaches in this article.

 The warm water of Conchal Beach is ideal for swimming and snorkeling.
 It remains sunny most of the year, giving you a good venue for family and group outdoor activities under the sun.
 This includes sports fishing and scuba diving.

 4. Santa Teresa & Malpais Beach

 Santa Teresa and Malpais Beach is your ideal venue for an ultimate Costa Rica beach vacation.
-Its clear waters, surrounding mountains and wide beachfront create a natural playground for those wishing to spend time outdoors.
+Its clear waters, surrounding mountains, and wide beachfront create a natural playground for those wishing to spend time outdoors.

 Santa Teresa and Malpais Beach are prime surfing spots, and some of the surfers who once rode their awesome waves on vacation have chosen to stay in the area for good.

-The community is tight-knit, laid back and welcoming, making the place one of the best Costa Rica beach towns on the map.
+The community is tight-knit, laid back, and welcoming, making the place one of the best Costa Rica beach towns on the map.

 Expect to be wowed by the food in Santa Teresa and Malpais Beach.
-With various nationalities calling the place their new home, they brought with them culinary influences that made the gastronomic culture in the area multi-dimensional and totally world-class.
+With various nationalities calling the place their new home, they brought culinary influences that made the gastronomic culture in the area multi-dimensional and totally world-class.